 The Good News

-The good news, certainly, includes the development of fertility treatments and strategies that can help achieve pregnancy from women who are finding it difficult to do so.
+The good news, certainly, includes the development of fertility treatments and strategies that can help achieve pregnancy from women (and men) who are finding it difficult to do so.
 Furthermore, losing weight or gaining weight, if that is necessary, is possible with proper diet and exercise.